 The chart acts as a guide (suitable for both cooking and baking), alter according to your needs where necessary.
 These came from a combination of cookbooks and online resources.

-- Cake Flour: If you’re running short on cake flour and need it now, here’s a tip for making your own: Add two level tablespoons of corn starch to a one cup measuring cup, then fill with bread flour.
-Sift three times then use as needed.
+- Cake Flour: If you’re running short on cake flour and need it now, here’s a tip for making your own: Add two level tablespoons of corn starch to a measuring cup, then fill with bread flour to make 1 C. Sift three times then use as needed.

-- Self Rising Flour: In a one cup measure, place 1 1/2 tsp baking powder and 1/2 tsp salt, then fill to top with flour.
+- Self Rising Flour: Place 1 1/2 tsp baking powder and 1/2 tsp salt, then fill to make 1 C. with flour.
 Mix well and store in an airtight container if not used right away.

-- Half And Half Cream: In a one cup measure, place 3 Tablespoons + 1 1/2 teaspoons of melted butter.
-Top up the cup with whole milk.
-You can also use an equal measure of evaporated milk.
+- Half And Half Cream: Place 3 TBS + 1 1/2 teaspoons of melted butter in a measuring cup then top up with whole milk to make 1 C. You can also use an equal measure of evaporated.

-- Buttermilk: (for 1 cup) In a one cup measuring cup, add 1 TBS of vinegar or lemon juice, then top up the rest of the measuring cup with milk.
+- Buttermilk: Add 1 TBS of vinegar or lemon juice to a measuring cup then top up to make 1 C. with milk.
 Set aside for 5 minutes, stir, then use.

-- Sour Cream: 1/3 cup milk + 2 teaspoons lemon juice + 1 cup cottage cheese.
+- Sour Cream: 1/3 C. milk + 2 teaspoons lemon juice + 1 C. cottage cheese.
 Process in a blender until smooth.

 - Graham Cracker Crumb Crust: In a pinch you can use crushed corn flakes in place of graham cracker crumbs.
-To make crust: 2 cups crushed corn flakes*, 1/3 cup melted butter, 2 TBS sugar.
-Gradually add the melted butter to the crushed corn flakes and sugar.
+To make crust: 2 C. crushed corn flakes*, 1/3 C. melted butter, 2 TBS sugar.
+Gradually add the melted butter to the other ingredients.
 Mix well and press into pie plate (8″ or 9″).
 Bake at 350° for 10 minutes. *Use the non-frosted corn flakes.

-- Chocolate Squares: 3/4 cup unsweetened cocoa & 1/4 cup melted Crisco (for 4 ounces unsweetened chocolate squares).
+- Chocolate Squares: 3/4 C. unsweetened cocoa & 1/4 C. melted Crisco (for 4 ounces unsweetened chocolate squares).

-- Soy Sauce:: Mix 3 tablespoons molasses, pinch ground ginger, 2 tablespoons Worcester sauce, and a little flour.
+- Soy Sauce:: Mix 3 TBS molasses, pinch ground ginger, 2 TBS Worcester sauce, and a little flour.